molpopgen/fwdpp/README.md

 * Status of master branch: [![Build Status](https://travis-ci.org/molpopgen/fwdpp.svg?branch=master)](https://travis-ci.org/molpopgen/fwdpp)
 * Status of dev branch: [![Build Status](https://travis-ci.org/molpopgen/fwdpp.svg?branch=dev)](https://travis-ci.org/molpopgen/fwdpp)

-Currently, the Travis-CI setup uses the following tools:

-* Linux
-* gcc-5
-* GSL 1.15

-Currently, unit tests are not compiled/run on Travis.
-The boost versions available to Travis are too old.

 # Introduction

 fwdpp is a C++ template library that abstracts the basic operations required to implement forward-time simulations of population- and quantitative-genetic models.
 The library allows the simulation of single populations or metapopulations evolving under the standard evolutionary forces of drift, recombination, migration, and natural selection.
 Arbitrary population size changes are also allowed.
 Different populations in a metapopulation may evolve under different fitness schemes.